 The Health Insurance Portability and Accountability Act (HIPAA) sets the standards for how patient data is protected and stored in the US.
-Under HIPAA, organizations that store, process, or transfer protect health information (PHI) are required to implement specific administrative, technical, and physical safeguards.
+Under HIPAA, organizations that store, process, or transfer protected health information (PHI) are required to implement specific administrative, technical, and physical safeguards.
 According to the Department of Health and Human Services (HHS), the HIPAA Privacy Rule defines standards around how organization maintain patient privacy.
-The HIPAA Security defines specific technical standards organizations must implement when managed PHI.
+The HIPAA Security Rule defines specific technical standards organizations must implement when managed PHI.
 Security teams must account for Security Rule requirements and update such as access control, and encryption.

 Who Is Required to Comply with HIPAA?

 Startups and software developers that receive protected health information (PHI) from a covered entity (CE) such as a health provider, hospital, or insurance company must comply with HIPAA requirements.
 Healthcare startups and software companies that work with healthcare organizations typically enter into business associate agreement (BAA) and operate a business associate (BA) of the healthcare organization.
 Overall software vendors selling into healthcare are expected to be HIPAA compliant.